 The first on our list of top 10 monuments in Rajasthan is Mehrangarh Fort.
 Located in Jodhpur, this famously impregnable fortress was built in 1459.
-Inside the rugged fort, you’ll find delicate latticed windows and pierced sandstone screens.
-The palaces – Moti Mahal (Pearl Palace), Phool Mahal (Flower Palace) and Sheesh Mahal (Glass Palace) – and other apartments are exquisitely decorated; their ceilings, walls and floors are covered with murals, mirror work and gilt.
+Inside the rugged citadel, you’ll find delicate latticed windows and pierced sandstone screens.
+The palaces – Moti Mahal (Pearl Palace), Phool Mahal (Flower Palace) and Sheesh Mahal (Glass/Mirror Palace) – and other apartments are exquisitely decorated; their ceilings, walls and floors are covered with murals, mirror work and gilt.
 The palace museum has exquisite rooms filled with lavish royal elephant carriages, palanquins, thrones and paintings.
 From the ramparts, there are excellent views of the city.

 2. Amber Fort, Jaipur

 Surrounded by ramparts, Amber Fort is one of the most marvellous monuments in Rajasthan.
 It’s perched on a hill near Maota Lake, on the edge of Jaipur.
-Construction began in 1592 and carried on over a period of 125 years.
+Construction began in 1592 and carried on over 125 years.
 Although the fort is in ruins, the interior palaces, gardens and temples retain much of their pristine beauty.
 Both the art and architecture combine Rajput and Mughal influences in felicitous ways.

 3. Jaisalmer Fort, Jaisalmer

-Rising out of the sands of the Thar Desert, the awesome contours of its 99 bastions softened by the golden hue of the stone.
+Jaisalmer Fort rises out of the sands of the Thar Desert.
+The impressive contours of its 99 bastions are softened by the golden hue of the stone.
 Built in 1156 by Maharawal Jaisal, and added to by his successors, this citadel stands on the peak of a hill.
-In medieval times, Jaisalmer’s entire population lived within the fort and even now, thousands of people reside here, making it India’s only living fort.
+In medieval times, Jaisalmer’s entire population lived within the fort, and even now, thousands of people reside here, making it India’s only living fort.
 Royal palaces, a cluster of Jain temples, mansions and shops are all contained within its walls.

 4. Hawa Mahal, Jaipur

-The famed Hawa Mahal (Palace of Winds) was built in 1799 so that the women of the court could discreetly take some air and watch the activity on the street below.
-One of the most unique monuments in Rajasthan, this five-storey structure is just one room wide, so the wind easily passes through the building and cools the interior.
+Jaipur‘s famed Hawa Mahal (Palace of Winds) was built in 1799 so that the women of the court could discreetly take some air and watch the activity on the street below.
+One of the most unique monuments in Rajasthan, this five-storey structure is just one room wide, so the wind quickly passes through the building and cools the interior.
 The building façade has a delicate honeycomb design with close to 1,000 windows.